ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_outreach.rst

 This intervention affects primary adherence to medications, which in turn will affect the simulants exposure to SBP and LDL-C.

-This odds ratio above will approximately halve the number of simulants that are primary non-adherent.
+The 2.16 odds ratio listed above will approximately halve the number of simulants that are primary non-adherent compared to those who are not receiving the intervention.
 All simulants that are no longer primary non-adherent, are assumed to be adherent.
 This means that the new adherence rates for simulants with the intervention are:

 **LDL-C Treatments**